zacaryfettig/Ansible-Playbooks/Azure web app service with SQL/readme.md

 # Azure web app service with SQL
-Playbook creates a Windows web app with an SQL server
+Playbook creates a Windows web app with secure connection to a SQL server

 ## Resources created in Playbook